South-Dakota-News-Watch/20240805-liver-transplant-analysis/README.md

 UNOS doesn't collect data on alcohol use by candidates specifically, although, according to an email from UNOS,
 >Especially for liver transplant candidates, I believe many centers have requirements for their candidates that they abstain from alcohol use as a condition of being listed.

-To identify donor candidates who were listed with a diagnosis associated with an alcohol-related disease, we filtered based on the diagnostic codes associated with alcohol-related disease (found in fields `DGN_TCR`, `DGN2_TCR`, or `DIAG`).
-According to UNOS, these are:
+To identify donor candidates who were listed with a diagnosis associated with an alcohol-related disease, we filtered based on diagnostic code values in fields `DGN_TCR`, `DGN2_TCR`, or `DIAG`.
+According to UNOS, the diagnostic codes associated with alcohol-related disease are:
-- 4215 – Alcoholic Cirrhosis
+- `4215` – Alcoholic Cirrhosis
-- 4216 – Alcoholic Cirrhosis with Hepatitis C
+- `4216` – Alcoholic Cirrhosis with Hepatitis C
-- 4217 – Acute Alcoholic Hepatitis
+- `4217` – Acute Alcoholic Hepatitis
-- 4218 – Acute Alcohol-Associated Hepatitis with or without Cirrhosis
+- `4218` – Acute Alcohol-Associated Hepatitis with or without Cirrhosis
-- 4219 – Alcohol-Associated Cirrhosis without Acute Alcohol-Associated Hepatitis
+- `4219` – Alcohol-Associated Cirrhosis without Acute Alcohol-Associated Hepatitis

 The `DIAG` field was collected from 1987 onward, and the `DGN_TCR` and `DGN2_TCR` were collected from 1994 onward, according to the STAR file data dictionary.